koihin/diceandgames/content/post/rtz-force-create-build.md

 Here, Lena Winter is the commander of a battle force based on the Sigrid Hero Archetype.
 Mechanically in the game, she is equivalent to Sigrid.

 Both your commander and your Core Platoon cannot be changed for the duration of the campaign.
 As the campaign progresses you can swap out individual units in your Core Platoon but you must always field your Core Platoon where possible.
-There might be special missions that changes this.
+There might be special missions that change this.

 [Blutkreuz Elite Laser Grenadier Platoon]({{< ref "/post/elite-laser-grenadier-platoon.md" >}} "") is chosen as the Core Platoon.
 Here is what a sample 60 AP force lead by Lena looks like:
 ***